fmis13/arvello/README.md

 # <center>**Arvello**</center>

 A simple invoice creator for Croatian small businesses.
 This program is written to adapt the Croatian language.
-Further adding of other
+Further adding of other functionality is imminent.

 ## Table of Contents